 Have you have put every tactic under the sun into play with no results?
 No matter how many opportunities you give your teen to change – counseling, rewards, punishments – nothing seems to work.
 You are frustrated and ready for your teen’s life to head in a different direction.
 Clinical expertise in a residential setting could be a turning point for your teen’s restoration.

 Your teen’s and your family’s safety is critical.
 If your teen exhibits reckless behavior that puts anyone at risk (including themselves, you, your family or their classmates and friends), it is time to get help.
 Examples include feeling fearful of leaving your child alone, experimenting with drugs and alcohol, anger, stealing, violent tendencies and more.
 A residential treatment center can provide a safe, engaging environment – the right setting for personal growth.

 If you are frustrated and experiencing any of the concerns above, it may be time to get help.
-Consider Shelterwood Residential Treatment Agency.
+Consider Shelterwood Residential Treatment Center.
 Shelterwood combines boarding school excellence with the best in therapeutic care for real transformation.
 At Shelterwood, our desire is to create an environment where teens know they are loved, valued and have purpose.